 This Costa is found in the North of Spain, in the stunning verdant green region of Cantabria.

 The golden white sands of the beaches along the coast sit on the edge of rolling fields, rugged crags, and towns and villages which transport expats back in time.

 The whole area is charming and romantic, anywhere along the coast offers an extraordinary quality of life and access to nature.
-For those wanting to experience a rich Spanish lifestyle in tranquility, the picturesque historical towns of Cóbreces and Mogro are ideal, whereas the bustling city of Santander offer luxury, lively social scenes and an amazing nightlife.
+For those wanting to experience a rich Spanish lifestyle in tranquillity, the picturesque historical towns of Cóbreces and Mogro are ideal, whereas the bustling city of Santander offers luxury, lively social scenes and an amazing nightlife.